aiamlucas/c-the-universe-and-everything/README.md

 ## Contributing

-The goal of this project is to serve as a collaborative notebook for low-level programming shared knowledge.
+The goal of this project is to serve as a collaborative notebook to collect and share knowledge on C and shell programming.

 To contribute: